TanStack/table/docs/api.md

 The following properties are available on the table instance returned from `useTable`

+- `state: Object`
+  - **Memoized** - This object reference will not change unless either the internal state or the `state` overrides option provided change.
+  - This is the final state object of the table, which is the product of the `initialState`, internal state, optional `state` overrides option and the `reducer` option (if applicable).
+- `setState: Function(updater, type) => void`
+  - **Memoized** - This function reference will not change unless the internal state `reducer` is changed
+  - This function is used both internally by React Table, and optionally by you (the developer) to update the table state programmatically.
+  - `updater: Function`
+    - This parameter is identical to the `setState` API exposed by `React.useState`.
+      - If a function is passed, that function will be called with the previous state and is expected to return a new version of the state.
+      - If a value is passed, it will replace the state entirely.
+  - `type: String`
+    - Optional
+    - The action type corresponding to what action being taken against the state.
 - `columns: Array<Column>`
   - A **nested** array of final column objects, **similar in structure to the original columns configuration option**.
   - See [Column Properties](#column-properties) for more information